smitbarmase/site/src/content/other/index.md

-hey yo! this is smit. i'm a software engineer.
+heyo, i'm smit. i work as a software engineer.

-i'm building opinionated compositor and tiling window manager for wayland in rust. why? this site contains my notes. it's pretty much a brain dump. i'm not a writer.
+in my part-time, i'm building a compositor and tiling window manager for wayland. why?

+this site contains my notes. it's pretty much a brain dump.